 This process is geared towards introverts (as well as extroverts and people in-between.)
 So many writers I speak to describe themselves as introverts, and they fear it prevents them from reaching readers.
 But being an introvert is not a liability, it is a strength.

 Human-centered marketing allows them to connect to their audience in a way that feels natural: one-to-one, on your terms, focused on listening, filled with empathy, and one person at a time.

 What’s more is that this kind of marketing only becomes more powerful over time, unlike most marketing tactics which flame out quickly (such as those based on exaggeration or FOMO.)

 This is the marketing I help writers do.
 The stuff that feels great and actually works.
 They are skills that grow over time.

-If you want me to help you use human-centered marketing to grow your author platform and serve as the foundation for marketing your books, check out my 4-week program which begins on October 21.
+If you want me to help you use human-centered marketing to grow your author platform and serve as the foundation for marketing your books, check out my 4-week program.
 I walk you step-by-step through the process of creating an outreach plan to find and engage your ideal audience.
 Each week, I give you direct personalized feedback.
 This is a collaboration, not a course.
 Full details here.